The Division of Thoracic Surgery treats patients with lung, stomach and esophageal cancers.

 The Soirée en or Gala

 Thanks to fundraisers and donors, the MGH is able not only to maintain these advanced services for all Quebecers, but also to remain at the forefront of new research programs in the future.

-On November 4, 2017, the Montreal General Hospital Foundation and the Cedars Cancer Foundation co-hosted the first edition of the Soirée en Or Gala, with proceeds going to the Program for Innovative Therapeutics in Chest and Esophago-Gastric Cancers.
-This event and other activities have raised $1.9 million to improve care and treatment for patients dealing with these devastating cancers.
+On November 17, 2018, the Montreal General Hospital Foundation and the Cedars Cancer Foundation co-hosted the second edition of the Soirée en Or Gala, with proceeds going to the Program for Innovative Therapeutics in Chest and Esophago-Gastric Cancers.
+This event and other activities have raised $2.7 million to improve care and treatment for patients dealing with these devastating cancers.